Henry-Sarabia/igdb/README.md

 Service functions by themselves allow you to retrieve a considerable amount of information from the IGDB but sometimes you need more control over the results being returned.
-For this reason, the `igdb` package provides a set of flexible functional options for customizing a service function's API call.
+For this reason, the `igdb` package provides a set of flexible functional options for customizing a service function's API query.

 ### Functional Options